Winvision/vsts-tasks/cosmosdb-tasks/README.md

 # Install Dependencies

 Once:
 ```bash
 npm install
 ```

 # Build and Test

 The instructions below demonstrate how to build and test either all or a specific task.
 The output will be sent to the `_build` directory.
-You can then use the [tfx-cli](https://www.npmjs.com/package/tfx-cli) to upload this to your server for testing.
+You can then use the [tfx-cli](https://www.npmjs.com/package/tfx-cli) to upload this to your server for testing (see *Publishing*).

 The build will also generate a `tasks.loc.json` and an english strings file under `Strings` in your source tree.
 You should check these back in.
 Another localization process will create the other strings files.

+## Build

-## Build All Tasks (this can take a while):
+All Tasks (this can take a while):
 ``` bash
 npm run build
 ```

-## Build a specific task (recommended):
+Build a specific task (recommended):
 ```bash
 node make.js build --task DataMigrationTool
 ```